Cvsuhas/Display-the-path-in-Metro-Map/README.md

 - [Optional] Git (for cloning the repository)

 ### Installation
-1. Clone the repository (if you haven't already):
+1. Clone the repository.
+Latest branch is smart_graph. (if you haven't already):

    ```bash
    git@github.com:Cvsuhas/Display-the-path-in-Metro-Map.git